clicpilot/clicpilot.github.io/doc/data/overview/overview.md

 * Concept

 HTML is a programming language to build user interface, while it can be used to describe server-side logic.
-FORM, for example, can be used to generated describe a create or update action in the middle-tier and it can be generated as a table of database layer, the input fields of the FORM are the columns of the table.
-In this way, developers can write UI code then get server-side code by clicpilot.
+FORM, for example, can be used to describe a create or update action in the middle-tier and it can be generated as a table of database layer, the input fields of the FORM are the columns of the table.
+In this way, developers can write UI code then get server-side code.

 clicpilot can mockup the application in browser without server-side environment.